nodecg/nodecg/tutorials/using-bundlers.md

 </html>
 ```

-This HTML file will also be compiled in the bundler.
-So you can many kind of
+The entrypoint HTML file will also be compiled in the bundler.
+So you can many
-files in the `script` tag.
-Parcel will automatically detect file format and use
+kind of files in the `script` tag.
+Parcel will automatically detect file format
-appropriate library/compiler to bundle the file.
+and use appropriate library/compiler to bundle the file.

 ```html
 <script src="./main.coffee"></script>